perchbirdd/Unscrambler/README.md

 ```
 The unscrambler will deobfuscate the packet in-place.
 Note that the provided data must start at the IPC header.
 Not
 after the IPC header, but at the IPC header, as the function will obtain the opcode by accessing `data[2]`.

+## Bypassing the KeyGenerator

+With library version 7.31.1.0 for game version 2025.09.04.0000.0000/7.31 hotfix 1, the KeyGenerator is technically
+optional.
+If you would like, you can read keys directly from the game's PacketDispatcher class, and read the opcode key
+table from memory.
+In this case, you can obtain an IUnscrambler via the UnscramblerFactory API or create your own
+and initialize it with a constants object with only the opcode dictionary set, as that's all an IUnscrambler needs.
+From
+there, you would use the signature that accepts the opcodeKeyTable `Span<int>` parameter, and the IUnscrambler
+will handle calculating the correct opcodeBasedKey and using that for deobfuscation.

 ## Extra considerations